miguelperosanz/predicting_customer_subscription/README.md

-This is the repository corresponding to Daiichi Sankyo's challenge for the "Data Scientist" position.
+This is the repository corresponding t

 In this repository you can find 2 folders: